How to Write a Standard Operating Procedure (SOPs)

-Standard Operating Procedures (SOPs) are becoming increasingly important to all operational teams, regardless of industry or size.
-The benefits are endless.
-Whether you are trying to increase quality, reduce safety incidents, or simply want to make your organization more efficient, SOPs are your answer.
+Standard Operating Procedures, or SOPs, are important to all operational teams, regardless of industry or size.
+Create an SOP with Plexie to increase quality, reduce safety incidents, or simply make your organization more efficient.

 Begin with the End.

 This first step requires more thinking than creating.
 What is the job or procedure you want your reader to be able to do (or to avoid doing)?
 Start here.
 If they do the procedure exactly the way you hope they would, what does that look like?
 Be as specific as possible.

 Writing the problem down, while it may seem simple, will help you define the scope of the SOP.
 Here are five questions to ask:

 - What problem are you trying to solve?
 Problems tend to be oriented towards quality, safety, consistency and efficiency.